rusheni-123/Assignment-3/README.md

-##Q3-You will be provided with R functions to create BLAST databases and perform blast searches.
+## Question 3 (You will be provided with R functions to create BLAST databases and perform blast searches.
 Use blast to identify what E. coli gene your sequence matches best.
 Show a table of the top 3 hits including percent identity, E-value and bit scores.You will be provided with R functions to create BLAST databases and perform blast searches.
 Use blast to identify what E. coli gene your sequence matches best.
-Show a table of the top 3 hits including percent identity, E-value and bit scores.
+Show a table of the top 3 hits including percent identity, E-value and bit scores.)

 #make the sequences of commands avaialble in environment, which would allow the user to run blast
 source("https://raw.githubusercontent.com/markziemann/SLE712_files/master/bioinfo_asst3_part2_files/mutblast_functions.R")